Around the World in Eighty Days: Plot

 Phileas Fogg is a wealthy English gentleman living a solitary life in London.
 Despite his wealth, Fogg lives modestly and carries out his habits with mathematical precision.
-Very little can be said about his social life other than that he is a member of the Reform Club, where he spends the best part of his days.
-Having dismissed his valet for bringing him shaving water at a temperature slightly lower than expected, Fogg hires Frenchman Jean Passepartout as a replacement.
+He is a member of the Reform Club, where he spends a large portion of his days and nights.
+On the morning of 2 October 1872, having dismissed his valet for bringing him shaving water at a temperature slightly lower than expected, Fogg hires Frenchman Jean Passepartout as a replacement.

-On the evening of 2 October 1872, while at the Reform Club, Fogg gets involved in an argument over an article in The Daily Telegraph stating that with the opening of a new railway section in India, it is now possible to travel around the world in 80 days.
+That evening, while at the Club, Fogg gets involved in a discussion regarding an article in The Morning Chronicle (or The Daily Telegraph in some editions) stating that with the opening of a new railway section in India, it is now possible to travel around the world in 80 days.
 He accepts a wager for £20,000, half of his fortune, from his fellow club members to complete such a journey within this period.
-With Passepartout accompanying him, Fogg departs from London by train at 8:45 p.m. that evening; to win the wager, he must return to the club by this same time on 21 December, 80 days later.
-They take the remaining £20,000 of Fogg's fortune with them to cover expenses during the journey.
+With Passepartout accompanying him, Fogg departs from London by train at 8:45 p.m.; to win the wager, he must return to the club by this same time on 21 December, 80 days later.
+They take Fogg's remaining £20,000 with them to cover expenses during the journey.

 Fogg and Passepartout reach Suez on time.
-While disembarking in Egypt, they are watched by a Scotland Yard policeman, Detective Fix, dispatched from London in search of a bank robber.
-Since Fogg fits the vague description Scotland Yard was given of the robber, Detective Fix mistakes Fogg for the criminal.
+While disembarking in Egypt, they are watched by a Scotland Yard policeman, Detective Fix, who has been dispatched from London in search of James Strand, a bank robber.
+Since Fogg fits the vague description Scotland Yard was given of Strand, Detective Fix mistakes Fogg for the criminal.
 Since he cannot secure a warrant in time, Fix boards the steamer (the Mongolia) conveying the travellers to Bombay.
 Fix becomes acquainted with Passepartout without revealing his purpose.
 Fogg promises the steamer engineer a large reward if he gets them to Bombay early.
-They dock two days ahead of schedule.
+They arrive in Bombay on 20 October, two days ahead of schedule, and board a train heading towards Calcutta that evening.

-After reaching India, they take a train from Bombay to Calcutta.
-Fogg learns that the Daily Telegraph article was wrong; an 50 mi stretch of track from Kholby to Allahabad has not yet been built.
+The early arrival in Bombay proves beneficial for Fogg and Passepartout, as contrary to what the newspaper article had said, an 50 mi stretch of track from Kholby to Allahabad has not yet been built.
 Fogg purchases an elephant, hires a guide and starts toward Allahabad.